-Following her keynote presentation, Shelby Morris will participate in a panel discussion with other local women who served in leadership roles in our community.
+Following their keynote presentation, Dr. Kari Henry Hulett and Dr. Maria Gray will participate in a panel discussion with other local women who served in leadership roles in our community.
 The panelists will be asked to share their personal journey to success, including roadblocks or detours along the way.
 There will also be an open Q&A for conference-goers to ask impromptu questions of the panelists.

 Speaker and Panelist Bios

 Dr. Kari Henry Hulett is an Assistant Professor of Educational Leadership at Northeastern State University, where she teaches graduate courses in Motivation Learning and Leadership, Instructional Methods, and Online Teaching and Learning.
 Dr. Henry Hulett has presented at state and national conferences on various topics, including leadership in the classroom, technology in education, faculty development and self-efficacy, and quality in distance learning.

 Dr. Maria Gray serves as Associate Professor of Leadership at Northeastern State University, where she teaches in the Master of Science in Leadership program.
 She is a member of the China Bridge Program and taught educational leadership in China in 2018.
 Maria presents at regional and national conferences on topics of leadership, women in leadership, English composition, and online teaching.
 Maria is a certified Phi Theta Kappa Leadership instructor and winner of several teaching awards, including the Oklahoma State Regents for Higher Education Online Excellence Award and the OSU A&M Regents Distinguished Teaching Award.
 Maria lives in Broken Arrow, OK, with her husband and two teenage daughters.